We have the inside scoop on places to live ON-Campus!

 Osprey Crossing – A freshman dorm that is a little bit further away from the center of campus.
 Although the campus is not that big so it won’t be that much of a walk, it is not as close as the Cove or Landings.
 The Crossings has carpeted floors which may not work for some students who suffer from allergies.

 Osprey Village – This dorm is mainly for upperclassmen.
-It is more of an apartment style living.
+It is more of apartment-style living.

 Osprey Fountains – The Fountains is also for upperclassmen.
 My daughter stayed here for orientation last year and when we pulled up, I was amazed at how incredible the building was.
 The lobby has a place to eat, workout, study and hang out.
 The Fountains has its own pool and is home to the famous lazy river at UNF.

 The Flats at UNF – The Flats are the newest addition to UNF.
 They offer 2 and 3 bedroom furnished and unfurnished apartments.
-If you are familiar with campus, The Flats are near One Stop Student Services.
+If you are familiar with the campus, The Flats are near One-Stop Student Services.
 These apartments are only for upperclassmen and allow pets.

 To submit a contract to live on-campus, visit the myHousing web portal and log in with your UNF myWings credentials.
 Make sure to keep your preferences updated and ensure you and your desired roommate(s) have mutually accepted one another.

-Information for online Room Selection for Summer B 2019 will be available online in May 2019 and will also be sent out to contracted students’ UNF e-mail accounts during the summer.
+Information for online Room Selection for Summer B 2020 will be available online on May 2020 and will also be sent out to contracted students’ UNF e-mail accounts during the summer.
 Of course, we have a ton of recommendations for decorating dorms here.